swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-traits.md

 with the future direction "Consider traits during dependency resolution".
 If default traits depend on the target build platform then this must be an input to the dependency resolution.

+### Globally configured traits

+One use-case where mutually exclusive traits are used is to configure the behaviour of a single package globally.
+This means that only the final executable is deciding what trait to enable.
+In a future proposal, we could introduce a new setting for marking a trait as globally configured and check that only executable targets are enabling such a trait.

+### Tooling to test different trait combinations

+Since a single package should support building with any combination of traits, it would be helpful to offer package authors tooling to build and test all combinations.
+A new option `--all-trait-combinations` could be added to `swift test/build/run` make testing all combinations easy as possible.

+### Surface traits in documentation

+If the compiler gains knowledge about package traits in the future, we could extract information if a public API is guarded by a trait and surface this in the documentation.

 ## Alternatives considered